cregan727/nf-rnator/README.md

 ```

 If you already have a 10x Cell Ranger reference package, don't reuse its
-bundled `star/` index directly -- Cell Ranger pins its own STAR build
+bundled `star/` index directly.
-internally, and a version mismatch against whatever STAR you're running
-here can make STAR reject the index outright.
 Build fresh from that
 package's `fasta/genome.fa` + `genes/genes.gtf` (or equivalent) instead.

 ## Mixed-genome plates